 Notes

-- Use a large heavy based saucepan – the ingredients should come just ¼ up the side of the pan when added.
+- Use a large heavy based saucepan: The ingredients should come just ¼ up the side of the pan when added.
 As the toffee cooks it will bubble and boil, rising up the side of the pan significantly.
 If your pan is too small the toffee will take a long time to reach the required temperature.
-And, if it boils over, onto your hob, it will be nasty to clean up
+And, if it boils over, onto your hob, it will be nasty to clean up.

 - Store the toffee as soon as it has cooled entirely in an airtight container.
 If you have already broken the toffee into chunks use baking parchment to separate the layers.
 Store at room temperature and avoid a humid environment.
-If left in the open bonfire toffee will become sticky (but it will still be edible and delicious).

-Eileen
+Eileen says

 Wow!
 Thanks so much for this.
 The recipe's so clear and all your hints and tips are invaluable.
 Treacle toffee is my mum's favourite so I thought I'd try making some for her birthday.
 However, although I've made other sweets, I'd never tried making toffee, probably because, personally, I'm not really a fan.
 I searched around the web for a recipe and yours was the clearest and most comprehensive.
 I made it yesterday and it's AMAZING!
 Safe to say, I'm now a treacle toffee convert.
 Thanks so much!

-Jane Saunders
+Jane Saunders says

 Ah Eileen, that's an incredibly kind comment - thankyou so much for this!

-Chantal
+Chantal says

 Maybe a silly question but if the toffee sticks to metal pans, how do you wash the saucepan after boiling and pouring into prepared pans?!

-Jane Saunders
+Jane Saunders says

 There's never a silly question about caramel making!
 Hot soapy water helps get the pan clean after it's been made.
 And if it's being stubborn. just leave the pan full of water for 30 minutes for the caramel to dissolve.

-Lisa
+Lisa says

 Perfect results, just like my gran made - thank you!

-Jane Saunders
+Jane Saunders says

 Thanks for the feedback Lisa - glad you enjoyed it.

-Kazuko Catalano
+Kazuko Catalano says

 Excellent post.
 Keep writing such kind of info on your page.